nekonomicus/orthorocket/ac_joint.md

 - MRI (in some cases)

 ### Treatment
-- Rest, ice, compression, and elevation (RICE)
-- Pain medications
-- Physiotherapy
-- Surgery (in severe cases)
+- Run home and never go out again